Tesla Model X: Production and sales

 After the first quarter of 2016 all Tesla Model X deliveries had gone to US customers.
 Nevertheless, in January 2016 a Tesla car other than the Model S was registered in Germany and a Tesla Model X was sighted driving there with a license plate from Ingolstadt.
-Since the Audi headquarters are located in Ingolstadt, this led to speculation that Audi has acquired a Tesla Model X as part of its effort to develop its own battery-electric SUV.
+Since the Audi headquarters are located in Ingolstadt, this led to speculation that Audi has acquired a Model X as part of its effort to develop its own battery electric SUV.

 Tesla produced 507 Model X in the fourth quarter of 2015, of which 206 were delivered to customers.
 Model X sales totaled 2,400 units during the first quarter of 2016.
 According to Tesla Motors, deliveries were lower than expected because production was impacted by severe Model X supplier parts shortages in the first two months of 2016, and because Tesla had been too ambitious in wanting advanced features (committed "hubris").
-The first Model X that didn't need corrections was made in April 2016.
+The first Model X that did not need corrections was made in April 2016.

 Sales during the second quarter of 2016 totaled 4,638 units.
 Although production was up 20% from the previous quarter, the number of vehicles in transit at the end of June 2016 was much higher than expected (5,150 including Model S cars), representing 35.8% of the number of cars delivered in the quarter (14,402 vehicles including the Model S).
 Global sales passed the 10,000 unit mark in August 2016.
 A total of 8,774 units were delivered in the third quarter of 2016, totaling 15,812 Model X cars sold during the first nine months of 2016.

 The Model X ranked as the top-selling plug-in electric car in Norway in September 2016.
 However, when Volkswagen Golf nameplate registrations are broken down by each variant's powertrain, the all-electric e-Golf registered 392 units, the Golf GTE plug-in hybrid 358, and the internal combustion-powered Golf only 242 units.
 Therefore, the Model X also ranked as the top-selling new car model in September 2016.
 Norway was the world's first country to have all-electric cars topping the new car sales monthly ranking.
 Previously, the Model S had been the top-selling new car four times, and the Nissan Leaf twice.